Out-Law Guide | 23 Jun 2021 | 8:55 am | 16 min. read

 Where a tenant has sub-let its premises and the tenant is in arrears of rent under its lease, the CRAR procedure gives a superior landlord a right to serve a notice under section 81 of the Tribunal, Courts and Enforcement Act 2007 upon its subtenant requiring the subtenant to pay its rent directly to the superior landlord rather than to its own landlord to the extent of the arrears due from the immediate tenant.
 If the subtenant fails to do so, the superior landlord can exercise CRAR and other remedies against it, so far as not restricted by the coronavirus restrictions.
 CRAR allows landlords, upon giving advance notice, to seize a tenant's or subtenant's goods from the demised premises to recover unpaid rent.

 As part of the government’s implementation of measures to safeguard against aggressive rent collection tactics, the Taking Control of Goods and Certification of Enforcement Agents (Amendment) (Coronavirus) Regulations 2020 (the CRAR Regulations) prevented landlords from using CRAR unless an amount equal to at least 90 days’ rent was overdue (it had previously been seven days or more).
-This amount was subsequently increased and is currently 276 days' rent, but will increase further to 366 days' rent from 25 December.
+This amount has been increased several times and has now reached 457 days' rent, and will reach 554 days' rent on 24 June 2021.